AdobeDocs/contributor.en/help/setup/git-fundamentals.md

 ### Directory organization

-A project's default/master branch serves as the current version of content for the project.
-The content in the master branch--and branches created from it--aligns with the organization of the article topics.
+A project's default/main branch serves as the current version of content for the project.
+The content in the main branch--and branches created from it--aligns with the organization of the article topics.
 Subdirectories are used for organizing content and image assets.

 You can typically find a main `help` directory off the root of the repository.
 The articles directory contains a set of subdirectories.
 Articles in the subdirectories are formatted as Markdown files that use an *.md* extension.